FloriNouns/florinouns-dapp/README.md

-# Florinoun Dapp
+# FloriNouns Dapp

 ## About The Project

-This project is affiliated with [FGCU](https://www.fgcu.edu/) and will allow users to mint NFTs from the Florinoun NFT collection.
+This project is affiliated with [FGCU](https://www.fgcu.edu/) and will allow users to mint NFTs from the FloriNouns NFT collection.

 ### Built and Deployed With